List of animation studios owned by the Walt Disney Company: Overseas studios

-Walt Disney Animation Australia

 Disney Animation Australia (DAA), also DisneyToon Studios Australia, was a Disney animation studio located in Sydney.

 DAA was started in 1988 at the former Hanna-Barbera overseas studio in St Leonards, Sydney.
 Initially, Animation Australia worked on various television shows including Aladdin, Timon & Pumbaa, and Goof Troop.
 As staffing increased, the studio moved to Castlereagh Street.

 Disney began producing direct-to-video sequels of its Feature Animation productions, the first of which was the Aladdin sequel The Return of Jafar.
 When Aladdin was selected as a possible candidate as an animated TV series (before the film's release), as with many animated series, the first three episodes were one multi-part story which Disney used as a potential 'family movie special' for the Friday night before the series' premiere.
 With work handed out to the Australia animation studio, the opening story was instead greenlit for a direct-to-video release.
 Thus with "Jafar" and its success, the direct-to-video unit, Disney Video Premieres, started.
 A second sequel, Aladdin and the King of Thieves, provided work to both the Sydney and Japanese animation units.

 Australia was assigned additional film sequels: The Lion King II: Simba's Pride, An Extremely Goofy Movie and Lady and the Tramp II: Scamp's Adventure.
 The company's first feature film was Return to Never Land in 2002 grossing over $100 million worldwide at the box office.
 In 2005, the studio produced three animated movies: Tarzan II, Lilo & Stitch 2 and Bambi II.
 Disney Animation Australia was closed in mid-2006 after finishing Brother Bear 2, The Fox and the Hound 2, Cinderella III, and The Little Mermaid: Ariel's Beginning.